 With automation becoming more and more mainstream, it’s essential humans remain in the loop to ensure performance and accuracy.
 Varun Ganapathi, CTO and co-founder at AKASA, tackles this issue and the future of automation in his TechCrunch talk, “How Machine Learning and Human-in-the-Loop Approaches are Expanding the Capabilities of Automation,” available below.

-AKASA’s CTO and co-founder, Varun Ganapathi, recently hosted a TechCrunch Sessions talk at the TC Sessions: SaaS 2021 conference.
+AKASA’s chief technology officer and co-founder, Varun Ganapathi, recently hosted a TechCrunch Sessions talk at the TC Sessions: SaaS 2021 conference.
 The topic was “How Machine Learning and Human-in-the-Loop Approaches are Expanding the Capabilities of Automation.”

 Varun’s talk delivered important takeaways about why automation efforts fall short in this complex and constantly evolving environment, how exceptions and outliers can actually make automation stronger, and how emerging machine-learning-based technology platforms, combined with human-in-the-loop approaches, are already expanding what is possible to automate across a number of industries.